Emergency Dentistry Powell

 What constitutes a true dental emergency?

 Anytime you have continuous bleeding that doesn’t stop, swelling that will not go down, or a fractured or broken jaw, these are considered life-threatening injuries that should have you visiting your local emergency room.
 But if the problem you’re experiencing doesn’t fall into any of those categories, you may still require emergency assistance, but not at your local ER.
-Instead, your emergency dentist can assist should you have a knocked-out tooth, severe tooth pain possibly caused by an abscess/infection, a chipped/cracked tooth, soft tissue injury, or lost crown or filling.
+Instead, your emergency dentist can assist should you have a knocked-out tooth, severe tooth pain possibly caused by an abscess/infection, a chipped/cracked tooth, soft tissue injury, or a lost crown or filling.

 Is it possible to have a same-day appointment for a dental emergency?